syncfusion-content/wpf-docs/wpf/TreeViewAdv/Customizing-Data-Templates.md

 {% endhighlight %}

-4. Use the template selector to choose the template for the TreeViewAdv as follows:
+4.Use the template selector to choose the template for the TreeViewAdv as follows: